How to order books, ebooks and DVDs for addition to your reading lists

 There are three types of reading list resources:

 Essential reading - resources that the students are directed to read.
 You can find resources using links in GCU Learn, lists in module handbooks or in Discover.

 Recommended reading - additional resources that complement the essential reading.

 Further reading - resources you may recommend to students to further their understanding of a subject.

 Purchasing decisions will be made based on the type of resource selected by the lecturer.
 All library stock items have a two week loan period.

 - help you choose material or update your lists - go to selecting and ordering ebooks or contact your librarian for more detailed information

 - help you take existing resources (like Open Textbooks) and develop them in ways that suit your needs - contact firstname.lastname@example.org

 - monitor demand and purchase additional print copies where necessary

-- replace lost or missing reading list items
+- replace lost or missing resource list items

 - make one copy reference only (for use only in the library) for high demand texts